Dan-Duran/learn-bash/README.md

 Special thanks to the open-source community and creators whose work has made this project possible.

 #### Vicky/spaciousejar
 - [Vicky/spaciousejar](https://github.com/spaciousejar): For building this amazing Open Source app!
-Learn Git with her at [Vicky/spaciousejar](https://github.com/spaciousejar/learn-git-with-me)
+Learn Git with this awesome dude at [Vicky/spaciousejar](https://github.com/spaciousejar/learn-git-with-me)
 #### Awesome Lists
 - [Awesome Bash](https://github.com/awesome-lists/awesome-bash/): A curated list of delightful Bash scripts and resources.
 #### RehanSaeed